peterbchi/peterbchi.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Visiting Associate Professor in the Department of Statistics and Applied Probability at University of California, Santa Barbara.
-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am currently on a leave of absence from the Department of Mathematics and Statistics at Villanova University for 2024-2025.
+[This page is currently still under construction].